demisto/content/Packs/Core/Playbooks/playbook-User_added_to_local_administrator_group_using_a_PowerShell_command_README.md

 Investigation:
 Check the following parameters to determine if remediation actions are needed:
-- XDR alerts related to the hostname by MITRE tactics indicating malicious activity.
+- Cortex XDR alerts related to the hostname by MITRE tactics indicating malicious activity.
-- Whether the process is signed.
+- Whether the process is unsigned.

 Remediation:
-Handles malicious alerts by terminating the relevant processes and removing the user from the local Administrators group.
+Handles malicious alerts by terminating the relevant processes and requesting the analyst's approval to remove the user from the local Administrators group.
 Handles non-malicious alerts identified during the investigation.

 ## Dependencies